-Once the doctor knows the cause of the stroke, they'll be able to decide the best treatment.
+Once the doctor knows what type of stroke the child has had, they'll be able to decide the best treatment.
 If the stroke was caused by a blockage, long-term blood-thinning medication, like aspirin, may be prescribed to help prevent another stroke from happening.

 If your child has SCD, they'll have an urgent blood transfusion.
 The transfusion will help replace the sickled red blood cells in your child's body with normal blood cells.